Protect Your Bottom Line – Refinancing to a Fixed-Rate CRE Loan

-If you’re a broker or business owner, and you agree that interest rates are going up for the foreseeable future, you can protect your clients or yourself with a fixed-interest SBA 504 or Liberty SBF Conventional loan.
+Rates may be low for now but business owners sitting on debt tied to an adjustable rate should be aware.
+If you’re a broker or business owner, you can protect your clients or yourself with a fixed-interest SBA 504 or Liberty SBF Conventional loan.

 Variable vs. Fixed Rate